zextras/tech-doc/source/carbonio/install/scenarios.rst

  Installation Scenario
 ========================

+.. invertire ordine ansible/manuale

 This section features instructions to install |product| using ansible and a basic installation scenarios using **Five nodes**, which is suitable for small infrastructure.
-The scenario can be installed manually, following instruction provided in Section :ref:`roles-installation`, or using the Ansible playbook and the installation template adapted to the scenario.
+The scenario can be installed using the Ansible\ :far:`registered` [#f1]_ playbook and the installation template adapted to the scenario or manually, following instruction provided in Section :ref:`roles-installation`.

 More scenarios will be added in the future, to cover infrastructures of different size.